AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

   chart.yAxis().stroke('2 red');  // set stroke thickness equal to 2px and set red color to the stroke
 ```

-More information on possible stroke settings may be found in [Strokes and Lines tutorial](../General_Appearance_Settings/Strokes_and_Lines).
+More information on possible stroke settings can be found in [Strokes and Lines tutorial](../General_Appearance_Settings/Strokes_and_Lines).

 Here is a sample of tuned X and Y axes.
-Y axis has dashed red stroke and X axis has stroke colored with gradient.
+Y axis has a dashed red stroke and X axis has a stroke colored with gradient.

 {sample}BCT\_PolarChart\_05{sample}